Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 Royal Doulton Toby Mugs

 Toby mugs portray a complete seated figure — typically a stout, jovial man holding a jug of ale — with the mug handle at the back.
-Royal Doulton produced Toby mugs alongside the character jug series, though the Toby range is smaller.
+Royal Doulton produced Toby mugs alongside the character jug series.
 The ‘Best is Not Too Good’ Toby jug (D 6107), introduced in 1939, is among the most recognized.
-Toby mugs are generally less valuable than equivalent character jugs because the character jug series is more extensive and collector-supported, though rare Toby variants can be significant.
+Toby mugs are generally less valuable than equivalent character jugs but rare Toby variants can be significant.

 Royal Doulton China and Tableware

-Royal Doulton fine bone china dinnerware is produced in Burslem to British bone china standards (containing at least 30% calcined bone ash, which gives bone china its translucency and whiteness).
-The company produced hundreds of patterns over the decades, ranging from formal gilded patterns to country florals.
-The most collected Royal Doulton china patterns include:
+Royal Doulton fine bone china dinnerware is produced in Burslem to British bone china standards (containing at least 30% calcined bone ash).
+The company produced hundreds of patterns over the decades.
+The pattern name or TC number appears on the backstamp; if no name is present, Replacements Ltd.’s online database allows search by color, motif, and border style.

 Royal Doulton Flambe Ware

 Flambe is a high-fire reduction glaze technique that produces a mottled, flowing effect in deep reds, purples, and blacks.
-Royal Doulton developed its own Flambe process at the Burslem works in 1904, and Flambe pieces have carried a premium in the collector market ever since.
-The Flambe glaze was applied to figurines, vases, animals, and decorative pieces.
-A Flambe animal — particularly Flambe versions of the popular Doulton animal studies — commands 50% to 100% more than the standard-glazed equivalent.
+Royal Doulton developed its Flambe process at the Burslem works in 1904.
+A Flambe animal commands 50% to 100% more than the standard-glazed equivalent.
 Flambe vases from the early 20th century, particularly those with painted scenic decoration under the Flambe glaze (the Sung and Chang wares), can be among the most valuable of all Royal Doulton pieces.

 Royal Doulton Lambeth Stoneware